Africville: Aftermath

 After relocation to public housing within the city limits, the residents had new problems: cost of living went up in their new homes, more people were unemployed and without regular incomes, none of the promised employment or education programs were implemented, and the city's promises went unfulfilled.
 "Benefits were so modest as to be virtually irrelevant…within a year and a half this post-relocation program lay in ruins."

 Family strains and debt forced many to rely on public assistance, and anxiety was high among the former residents.
-One of the biggest complaints was that "they feel no sense of ownership or pride in the sterile public housing projects."
+One of the big complaints was that "they feel no sense of ownership or pride in the sterile public housing projects."

 Post-razing legacy

 Part of the former territory of Africville is occupied by a highway interchange that serves the A. Murray MacKay Bridge.
 The port development at Fairview Cove did not extend as far east as Africville, leaving its historic waterfront intact.

 In light of the controversy related to the relocation, the city of Halifax created the Seaview Memorial Park on the site in the 1980s, preserving it from development.
 The park was most often used as an off-leash dog park.
-Eddie Carvery has been living on the Africville site since 1970 in protest of the razing, despite city officials seizing his trailers several times.
+Eddie Carvery has been living on the Africville site since 1970 in protest of the razing despite city officials seizing his trailers several times.
 Likewise, former Africville residents carried out periodic protests at the park throughout the 1980s and 1990s.

 The Africville Genealogy Society was formed in 1983 to track former residents and their descendants.
 Halifax mayor Peter Kelly offered land, some money, and various other services for a replica of the Seaview African United Baptist Church.
 After the offer was made in 2002, the Africville Genealogy Society requested some alterations to the Halifax offer, including additional land and the possibility of building affordable housing near the site.
 The area that once was Africville was thereby declared a national historic site in 2002.

 Africville apology

 In May 2005, New Democratic Party of Nova Scotia MLA Maureen MacDonald introduced a bill in the provincial legislature called the Africville Act.
 The bill called for a formal apology from the Nova Scotia government, a series of public hearings on the destruction of Africville, and the establishment of a development fund to go towards historical preservation of Africville lands and social development in benefit of former residents and their descendants.

-On 23 February 2010, the Halifax Council ratified a proposed "Africville apology," with an arrangement with the Government of Canada to establish a $250,000 Africville Heritage Trust to design a museum and build a replica of the community church.
+On 23 February 2010, the Halifax Council ratified a proposed Africville apology, with an arrangement with the Government of Canada to establish a $250,000 Africville Heritage Trust to design a museum and build a replica of the community church.
 The dedicated site was a 2.5 acre area.
 On 24 February 2010, Halifax Mayor Peter Kelly made the Africville Apology, apologizing for the eviction as part of a $4.5 million compensation deal.
 The City restored the name Africville to Seaview Park at the annual Africville Family Reunion on 29 July 2011.